weycom/muniparks/src/pages/research-briefs/2019-06-29-how-to-improve-park-experiences-for-transgender-visitors.md

 Start by assessing the experience of spaces that are often highly gendered – e.g. bathrooms, pools, showers and locker rooms.
 These spaces are where transgender visitors are likely to feel the most uncomfortable.
 Prioritize privacy; ensure your bathrooms have stall doors, showers have curtains, etc.

-## What are ways Parks and Rec pros can promote inclusive park programming?
+## What are ways parks and rec pros can promote inclusive park programming?

 * Offer co-ed and non-gendered sports.
 * Create transgender-focused programming to help these visitors learn athletic skills that were not a part of their birth-gender upbringing.